wangtjwork/fend-project-memory-game/README.md

   * Game Board: 16 cards facing down.
 Click on any to see the icon.

 ### Install
 Download the zip or clone it to local machine and just double click on index.html.
+Currently hosted on Github Pages, see [link](https://wangtjwork.github.io/fend-project-memory-game/).

 ### Browser Compatibility
 Not intended for Internet Explorer.
 Please use Mozilla Firefox or Google Chrome to optimize game experience.